Joey Davis: Bellator MMA

 Davis signed with Bellator MMA in June 2016, months after his last wrestling season in college.

 Davis made his professional debut at an 175-pound catchweight bout against Keith Cutrone on August 26, 2016, at Bellator 160.
 He won the fight by unanimous decision.

 Davis faced Justin Roswell on August 25, 2017, at Bellator 182 (a year later his previous bout).
 He won the fight by technical-knockout in the first round.

 Davis faced Ian Butler on January 20, 2018, at Bellator 192.
 He won the fight by knockout 39 seconds into the first round.

 Davis faced Craig Plaskett on June 29, 2018, at Bellator 201.
 He won the fight by unanimous decision.

 Davis was scheduled to face Jesse Merritton on March 29, 2019, at Bellator 219.
 However, Merritton withdrew from the event and was replaced by Marcus Anthony.
 Davis won the fight by knockout in the first round.

 Davis faced Jeff Peterson on October 9, 2019, at Bellator 229.
 He won the fight by knockout in a minute into the first round.

 Davis faced Chris Cisneros on December 20, 2019, at Bellator 235.
 He won the fight by technical-knockout in the first round.

 Davis faced promotional newcomer Bobby Lee on November 19, at Bellator 253.
 He won the fight by unanimous decision.

-After a 2.5 year layoff, Davis is scheduled to make his return against Jeff Creighton on March 31, 2023 at Bellator 293.
+After a 2.5 year layoff, Davis made his return against Jeff Creighton on March 31, 2023, at Bellator 293.
+Despite being a 14-to-1 favorite, Davis lost the bout via split decision.

 Awards and accomplishments

+May 17, 2025 Joey Davis was inducted into the California Wrestling Hall of Fame.